 Skip to content

-Did anyone see Horizon last night on BBC2?
+In 2014 BBC2 aired a ground-breaking Horizon programme.
 The programme entitled ‘Allergies: Modern Life and Me’ looked at the possible causes behind the modern epidemic in childhood allergies.
 The programme gave the alarming statistic that in 2014 one in three people living in the UK have some form of allergy, and that as many as 3 people die every day from asthma.

 So what could be the reason behind this dramatic increase in atopic reactions?
 The programme looked at the ‘hygiene hypothesis’ which suggested that allergies have become more prevalent as a result of increased cleanliness over recent decades.
 However this was deemed to be an outdated view, and one that does not fully explain the dramatic rise in allergies.
 In fact the programme went on to explain the need for continued vigilance with regards to cleanliness and minimising the spread of infectious bacteria, especially in a food preparation setting.